Cell Signaling and Stem Cell-Mediated Tissue Repair

 Our research is focused on signaling pathways: such as reactive oxygen species (ROS) signaling that regulates the induction of new tissue growth, and the planar cell polarity (PCP) pathway that regulates the termination of neural growth.
 In partnership with our physics and engineering collaborators, we are also investigating the possible use of quantum phenomena, such as changes in radical pair recombination rates by magnetic fields, to manipulate adult stem cell activity in vivo.
 Although our lab does basic (not translational) research, our work is aimed at supporting the development of future therapies in cancer and regenerative medicine.

-Our Spring 2022 application season has now closed.
+Our Fall 2023 application season has now closed.

-Please check back in September for Fall 2022!
+Please check back in January for Spring 2024!